Why do we teach Music? (Curriculum Intent)

 Music plays a large and vital role in the life of Lacey Green Academy and this is demonstrated by our achievement of the Artsmark's Gold Award.

 Lacey Green has been part of the Wider Opportunities Scheme for many years.
 All children in Year Five learn to play brass instruments such as cornets, trumpets, baritone horns, euphoniums or trombones.
-A specialist brass tutor, Mr Birch, visits Lacey Green each week and instructs the children in these sessions.
+A specialist brass tutor, Mr Curtin, visits Lacey Green each week and instructs the children in these sessions.

 Key Stage Music Assemblies

 Weekly music assemblies also take place within both key stages and develop pupils' appreciation, listening and singing skills.
+In our junior assemblies, we encourage children to develop their listening and appraisal skills as well as developing their 'Cultural Capital'.
+Each half term, we concentrate upon learning about different composers, instruments and musical styles.

 Click here to listen to one of the pieces performed at the Royal Northern College of Music: Soca Party